 The creation of the NHS marked a decisive moment in the process through which the UK joined the family of north European social market economies.
-Efforts since Mrs Thatcher came to power to shift the NHS in the direction of a US profit-driven system have repeatedly run up against the fact that the integrated, taxpayer-funded NHS model provides some of the best care in the World at a lower cost than any of the alternatives.
+Efforts, since Mrs Thatcher came to power to shift the NHS in the direction of a US-style profit-driven system, have repeatedly run up against the fact that the integrated, taxpayer-funded NHS model provides some of the best care in the World (despite weaknesses in specific areas), at a lower cost than any of the alternatives.
 According to the World Bank, the UK spent 9.1% of GDP on health in 2013, compared to 11.3% in Germany, 11.7% in France, 12.1% in the Netherlands and 17.1% in the USA.
-At the same time, people in Britain live longer than people in the US and Germany.
+At the same time, people in Britain live longer than people in the US or Germany.

-This achievement may be threatened if Brexit goes ahead and trade policy comes to depend on a deal negotiated from a position of weakness with a Trump administration eager to promote opportunities for profit-seeking US corporations.
-The efficiency of the public-service model of health care should not be traded away, but used to provide the British public with the best health care in the World by increasing appropriately targetted spending progressively to a level closer to the average for comparable advanced economy countries.
+This achievement may be threatened if Brexit goes ahead and trade policy depends on a deal negotiated from a position of weakness with a US administration eager to promote opportunities for profit-seeking US corporations.
+The Radical Party believes that the efficiency of the public service model of health care and the relationship of trust it makes possible between health professionals and patients should not be traded away.
+Rather it should but used to provide the British public with the best healthcare in the World by increasing targetted spending progressively to a level closer to the average for comparable advanced economy countries.